PokeAPI/ditto/README.rst

 Advanced
 --------

 You can manually update the data if necessary.
-This is quite an involved process.
-You shouldn’t really need to do this, since I’ll be keeping the data in this repo up to date.
-But if I abandon it for some reason, here’s how to update it.
+If I abandon this project, here’s how to update it.
+It's a bit of an involved process.

 Before starting, you’ll need to install `Docker and Docker Compose`_.
 These instructions assume you've cloned this repo into ``~/ditto``.